Gassandrid/ewan.my/content/Notes/Selfstudy Mathematics/Differential/Dynamical Systems Theory.md

 updated: 2026-02-08T08:03:54-05:00
 aliases:
   - Chaos Theory
 ---
+> An older, more uninformed summary of Chaos Theory, I still use it as the hub node,

+---

 **Dynamical Systems Theory** is the study of systems that evolve over time according to a set of rules.
 It is a branch of mathematics that deals with the behavior of complex systems and how they change over time.